-Each country sets their own MRLs which can differ to Australia’s levels.
+Each country sets their own MRLs which can be different to Australia’s MRL levels.
 Trade disruptions can occur when non-compliance with MRLs is detected.
 This project aims to improve producer, agronomist and industry awareness of international MRLs and how to avoid exceeding them.

-This involves working with industry and producers to gain an understanding of existing chemical management practices and developing guidance to support the industry with chemical management decisions for export quality goods into the future.
+This involves working with industry and producers to gain an understanding of existing chemical management practices.
+Guidance will be developed to support the industry with chemical management decisions for export quality goods into the future.

 Understanding product attributes relevant to international markets

-This project will investigate non-food safety product attributes to improve understanding of the requirements to gain international market access.
+The project will investigate these product attributes, to improve understanding of the requirements to gain international market access.

-The international food service sector including restaurants, school and hospital cafeterias, and catering outlets represent significant growth opportunities for Victorian food and fibre exporters.
+The international food service sector represent significant growth opportunities for Victorian food and fibre exporters.
+The sector includes:

-Research and analysis of the global food service market identifies that the increasing demand for healthy and nutritious food on menus is one of the major factors to positively impact the food service market share.
+Research and analysis of the global food service market has identified increasing demand for healthy, nutritious food on these menus.
+This is one of the major factors to positively impact the food service market share.

 Through this project, a Premium Food Service Strategy for Victoria will be developed to identify opportunities for strategic investment.